sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

   If a manifest for a feature for a device is removed or corrupted, this would make kubernetes un-deploy its container image.
 The monit could watch for failures, if configured.
 When monit notices the kubernetes-managed container being down for a configured period or more, it could make the necessary updates and restart the service, which would transparently start the local container image, if fallback to local image is enabled.

 *  Service install for new kubernetes features.

-   The features that are not part of SONiC image, the corresponding service files would not exist in image.
-The service files and an entry in FEATURE table are ***required*** to enable a feature run in this switch.
+   The features that are not part of SONiC image would not have service files in the image and hence not in the switch too.
+The service files and an entry in FEATURE table are ***required*** to enable a feature run in a switch.

    There are different ways of accomplishing.

    ### A suggestion:
-   *  The kubernetes master can use the same source that it uses for manifests, also to carry service-file-packages.
+   *  The kubernetes master require an input source for manifests.
+It could use the same source to carry service-file-packages.
+      *  A possible source is a git repo cloned.
+      *  A periodic  pull & monitor can identify new/update/delete of manifests.
    *  A single metadata file could be available in the same source that explains all the service packages and additional filters to select elgible target nodes, per package.
-   *  A node can watch for this meta-data file update, pull the update, look for any newly created packages that this node is eligible for, pull down those packages and, install the same.
+   *  A node can watch for this meta-data file update at master, through https end-point, pull the update, look for any new/updated/deleted packages that this node is eligible for, pull down those packages and, install/uninstall the same.
    *  The installation would include .service file, any associated scripts and update of FEATURE table.
    *  config/main.py would be updated to look at FEATURE table to get the list of features to be added to the list of services to start/stop/reset, in required scenarios like config-reload, ...